MainulDip/JavaEveryday/android-view-cheat.md

 Add vectors through the res/drawable and images through res/minimap.

 ### Adapters: ArrayAdapter |
-used to inject data to listview or recycler view.
+used to fetch and inject data to listview or recycler view.